open-stage/blender-dmx-web/content/docs/GdtfFixture.md

 - A dynamic fixture object from a GDTF profile, either from primitives or custom models from 3DS and GLB mesh files
 - GeometryReferences (thus correct DMX footprint and kinematic chain)
-- DMX Breaks (each DMX Break can be patched to it's own address)
+- DMX Breaks (each DMX Break can be patched to its own address)
 - BeamGeometry and its attributes (Lamp Power, Beam Angle, Beam Type) by using SpotLight
 - BeamGeometry and its attributes as PointLight if the Beam Angle is set to 360° or if Beam Angle is > 180° and the device does not have a Zoom attribute.
-- LaserGeometry and it's Beam Diameter attribute
+- LaserGeometry and its Beam Diameter attribute
 - CameraGeometry (and selecting a view through the camera)
 - Pigtail geometry (identifying typically back of the fixture)
 - 2D SVG symbol